 You'll first come to the open wetland of Otter Lake.
-Continue down an open ridge, and in a short while, you'll find the turnoff for Old Crow Lake Trail #090
+Continue down an open ridge, and in a short while, you'll find the turnoff for Old Crow Lake Trail #090.

 For the next couple miles, you pass through forest and a series of lakes until you come to a more open field of talus and scree.
+Along the right of the trail will be a sign labeled Trigger Lake, there can be found Trigger and many other lakes.
 From here, enter an alpine field and turn left on South Fork Ponds Trail #095.
 Continue to skirt the alpine fields until the forest thickens.
 Stay left to keep on South Fork Ponds Trail #095 at mile 7 and pass through a varied landscape of alpine lakes, scree fields and forest.

 Soon you are back at Sherd Lake Loop Trail #046 and you can turn right to get back to the parking lot.

 Hiked this trail?